-Name and Age Positions with the Company, Principal Occupations, and Directorships in Other Public Companies Director Since Cheryl D. Richard, 68 Prior to retiring, Ms. Richard had over 30 years of executive leadership experience in the energy industry, including service with upstream, offshore drilling and related companies.
+Name and Age Positions with the Company, Principal Occupations, and Directorships in Other Public Companies Director Since Cheryl D. Richard, 69 Prior to retiring, Ms. Richard had over 30 years of executive leadership experience in the energy industry, including service with upstream, offshore drilling and related companies.
 From 2003 to 2010, Ms. Richard served as Senior Vice President of Human Resources & Information Technology for Transocean Ltd., a publicly traded offshore drilling contractor.
 From 2000 to 2003, she served as Vice President of Human Resources for Chevron Phillips Chemical Company.
 From 1980 to 2000, Ms. Richard served in various leadership roles for Phillips Petroleum Co.
+From 2015 through 2023, Ms. Richard served on the Supervisory Board of SBM Offshore N.V., a publicly traded offshore oil and gas production and services company.
 Ms. Richard holds certificates in cybersecurity from the CERT Division of Carnegie Mellon University and Harvard Extension School.
 She also holds a certificate in AI for Leaders from the University of Texas.
-Ms. Richard serves on the Board for the Tri-Cities chapter of the National Association of Corporate Directors.
-From 2015 through 2023, Ms. Richard served on the Supervisory Board of SBM Offshore N.V., a publicly traded offshore oil and gas production and services company.
-2018 Ms. Richard's broad experience in a related industry, including her experience in human resources, information technology and cybersecurity, makes her highly qualified to serve as a member of our Board and each of our board committees and as our Chair of the Corporate Governance & Nominating Committee.
-Jay R. Troger, 68 Prior to retiring, Mr. Troger had over 34 years of executive leadership experience.
+2018 Ms. Richard's broad experience in a related industry, including her experience in human resources, information technology and cybersecurity, makes her highly qualified to serve as a member of our Board and each of our board committees and as Chair of the Corporate Governance & Nominating Committee.
+Jay R. Troger, 69 Prior to retiring, Mr. Troger had over 34 years of executive leadership experience.
 From 2016 to 2021, Mr. Troger served as Chief Executive Officer and director of Mopec Group, a privately held medical device manufacturer.
 Prior to 2016, Mr. Troger was a partner at Bain & Company, a strategic consulting firm, and the chief executive of several manufacturing and distribution companies.
 Mr. Troger is currently a non-executive director of Gore Street America Corporation, GSF Americas, Inc. and LeviSense Medical, Inc., each a private company.
-2023 Mr. Troger's extensive knowledge and experience in manufacturing, distribution and alternative energy businesses, as well as his background in strategic planning and consulting and executive officer experience make him highly qualified to serve as a member of our Board, the Audit Committee and the Corporate Governance & Nominating Committee.
+2023 Mr. Troger's extensive knowledge and experience in manufacturing, distribution and alternative energy businesses, as well as his background in strategic planning and consulting and executive officer experience, make him highly qualified to serve as a member of our Board, the Audit Committee and the Corporate Governance & Nominating Committee.
 Mr. Troger has been designated as an Audit Committee Financial Expert.